Call To Schedule A Free Consultation

 • Shoulder dystocia in previous pregnancy

-As a result of such medical malpractice, the infant may experience medical problems and permanent injury for the rest of their lives.
+As a result of this medical malpractice, the infant may experience medical problems and permanent injury for the rest of their lives – or worse.
 Babies often need orthopedic or neurosurgery in the first months of life to correct problems caused by poor management of shoulder dystocia.
 From there, they may still require years of medical treatment, therapy, and the use of assistive devices for the remainder of their life.

 Can You Prevent Baby Shoulder Dystocia?